- Campus Life

 Do's and Don'ts for College Freshmen

-During your freshman year, you’ll learn how to live on your own, immerse yourself in classes and activities, and adjust to a new environment.
-Between meeting new people and attending classes, you may find the experience to be nerve-racking.
-Here is a list of Freshman Year Do’s and Don’ts to help you navigate the coming school year.
+During your freshman year, you will be immersed in new classes and activities, and you might also learn how to live on your own.
+Some students find the adjustment to college exciting and nerve-racking at the same time.
+Here is a list of Freshman Year Do’s and Don’ts to help you navigate the school year.

 As a freshman, you may easily get distracted and lose track of your schoolwork.
 Try keeping a planner to set reminders and manage your deadlines.
 Staying on top of your schoolwork and other activities will make for a less stressful first year and help you to enjoy it!